Keep in Touch

 Conservation benefit: Conservation of 4,942 acres of mangrove and associated ecosystems for 25 years

-Community benefit: Solar power for homes, a health center, and fish smokers and storage units; education campaign; ranger training; and support for monitoring and enforcement
+Community benefit: Solar power for homes, health center, and fish smokers and storage; education; ranger training; and support for monitoring and enforcement

 Date Approved: 06.2022